Land Stewardship - Best Management Practices

 Agricultural Best Management Practices (BMPs)

 Grassed waterways are vegetation strips which are properly sized to handle a large amount of water and move it to an appropriate outlet without causing soil erosion.

 Grassed waterways are broad, shallow, permanently vegetated and help to convey water to a proper drain or outlet during rainfall, high flows or spring melts.

-To find out more visit link for Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) – Grassed Waterways.
+To find out more visit Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) – Grassed Waterways.

 Berms or Water and Sediment Control Basins (WASCOBs)

 A water and sediment control basin is an earthen structure or berm across a natural drainageway which intercepts runoff and allows sedimentation.
 Water is ponded for a desired amount of time (based on crops, etc.) and slowly released through an inlet to a tile system which directs the water to an appropriate outlet.
 WASCOBs are used to address rill or gully erosion from a watershed of less than 20 hectares (ha) or 50 acres (ac).

 Windbreaks are one or more rows of trees planted to reduce the effects of wind on soil erosion.

 Tree Planting and Forestry – Services Ausable Bayfield Conservation